Installation for Admins

 Interactive (manual)

-Double-click the .msi → installer UI → default path C:\Program Files\Remote-Access\.
+Double-click the .msi → installer UI → default path C:\Program Files\BAUER GROUP Remote-Access\.
 After install, the client launches at logon as a tray app.

 Silent (PowerShell / cmd)